Build a Bot Tutorial

 Create a New Bot

-Akela logs in to CXone and creates a new employee profile for the bot.
-This is required because CXone treats Bot Builder bots as user entities.
+Akela logs in to CXone Mpower and creates a new employee profile for her bot.
+This is required because CXone Mpower treats bots as user entities.
 All user entities must have employee profiles in the platform.

-After creating the bot's employee profile, Akela creates a new bot in Bot Builder.
-She gives it the same name that she used in the bot employee profile, John Bot.
+After creating an employee profile for the bot, Akela creates a new bot in Bot Builder.
+She gives it the same name that she used in the employee profile, John Bot.

 Create Intents